Dharshini-G07/Advanced-C-Lab-Manual/module 10.md

+NAME : PRIYADHARSHINI G
+REG NO : 212224230209
-EXP NO:16 C PROGRAM TO SEARCH A GIVEN ELEMENT IN THE GIVEN LINKED LIST.
+## EXP NO:16 C PROGRAM TO SEARCH A GIVEN ELEMENT IN THE GIVEN LINKED LIST.
 Aim:
 To write a C program to search a given element in the given linked list.